ISAC-SIMO/ISAC-SIMO-Django-Backend/api/README.md

 ---

 In case of **python3 .py** model format make sure to name the main function ``run(pillow_instance, labels=[])`` which takes the pillow instance of image as first parameter and labels (can be empty) as 2nd parameter .
-It must returns the 2-dimensional prediction output as stated above.
+It must return the 2-dimensional prediction output as stated above.
 Example:
 ```python
 from cv2 import cv2
 def run(img, labels=[]):
     # YOUR CODE.....
     return [[0.5,0.12]]
 ```
->*Make sure to get rid of all unnecessary codes like deleting the input files, saving temp. images etc.*
+>*Make sure to get rid of all unnecessary codes like deleting the input files, saving temp. images, calling run() function etc.*
 ---

 <div id="classifier-with-pre-post-process"></div>